mirgow/CS205ParallelImaging/README.md

 # CS205ParallelImaging

 ## What're We Exploring?

 Massively speeding up the detection of objects in video, with an emphasis on histogram of oriented gradients (HOG) algorithms.
-This poses to help in realms such as:
+This poses to help in realms such as
--

 tl;dr: Speeding up object tracking.